Was Vermont's Lowell Mountain Wind Turbine Facility A Good Idea?

 GMP used optimistic vendor-predicted values to:

-- obtain bank financing and federal and state subsidies
+- Obtain bank financing and federal and state subsidies

-- obtain "Certificate of Public Good" approvals from the VT-PSB
+- Obtain "Certificate of Public Good" approvals from the VT-PSB

-- polish its “greenness” in the eyes of the public
+- Polish its “greenness” in the eyes of the public

 Failure to base approval decisions on realistic spreadsheet-based analyses is a malfeasance of a public trust, which has legal consequences.

-Note: CFs were a closely guarded business secret, until it became known IWT owners have to report quarterly energy production to the Federal Energy Regulatory Commission, FERC.
+NOTE: CFs were a closely guarded business secret, until it became known IWT owners have to report quarterly energy production to the Federal Energy Regulatory Commission, FERC.

-Based on the FERC data, the CFs on ridge lines are about 0.25 or less, instead of the 0.32 or better claimed, largely due to overestimating wind speeds and quality, aging of the IWTs and various outages and curtailments.
+Based on the FERC data, the CFs on New England ridge lines are about 0.25 or less, instead of the 0.32 or better claimed, largely due to overestimating wind speeds and quality, aging of the IWTs and various outages and curtailments.
 See URLs.

 GMP Made Whole, Others Pay: Whereas Lowell Mountain may have significantly greater levelized energy costs than the above 10c/kWh, this would not affect GMP's bottom line, as it would roll all its costs regarding Lowell Mountain mostly into its household rate schedules, subject to PSB approval, after pro forma hearings.